-Basically, the higher the MERV rating, the greater the air filtration capabilities of a particular filter.
-Well, MERV ratings range from 1 to 20, with 1 being the lowest level of filtration and 20 being the highest.
-Some air filters, especially those with higher MERV ratings, may prevent airflow due to improved air filtration.
+The key to better filtration against pressure drop lies in obtaining the highest pleat per foot, but newer filter designs have fewer airflow problems with higher MERV ratings.
+In short, the higher the MERV rating, the better the air filtration capabilities of a particular filter.
+MERV ratings range from 1 to 20, with 1 being the lowest level of filtration and 20 being the highest.
+Some air filters, especially those with higher MERV ratings, may reduce airflow due to improved air filtration.

-These filters offer the highest level of filtration and are generally not needed in most homes and businesses.
+These filters offer the highest level of filtration and are generally not necessary in most homes and businesses.
 If your HVAC system uses a coarser filter (usually in the 4 to 5 inch range, and typically mounted on the air handler), it's likely designed specifically for medium efficiency MERV filtration.
 It brings expert knowledge of a wide range of home air filtration topics, including HVAC filters, filtration efficiency, and indoor air quality.